Royal Selangor Golf Club

 “It all began when several coffee planters thought that it was a jolly good idea for Kuala Lumpur to have a golf club.”
 And with that, in 1893, The Royal Selangor Golf Club was established.
 A jolly good idea indeed, we couldn’t agree more!

-Rightfully proud of their history, the Club’s website has an extensive and very interesting section on the history of the club.
+Rightfully proud of its history, the Club’s website has an extensive and very interesting section on the history of the club.

-If you read about our trip to Borneo, you know that Menekse was bite by a tick.
+If you read about our trip to Borneo, you know that Menekse was bitten by a tick.
 We had it removed by a doctor while in Borneo, but we wanted to go to a doctor while we were back in Kuala Lumpur just to ensure everything was in order.
-Therefore, we unfortunately only had time to play 9 holes of this historic Club.
-While we really had hoped to play the historic Old Course, we visited on a Monday and unfortunately the First Nine Old was closed for maintenance that day.
+Therefore, we unfortunately only had time to play 9 holes at this historic Club.
+While we really had hoped to play the historic Old Course, we visited on a Monday, and unfortunately, the First Nine Old was closed for maintenance that day.
 However, our generous host suggested that we should play the First Nine New, as he knew we would enjoy it.
-And how right he was.
+And how right he was!

 The opening tee shot on the First Nine New has one of the coolest targets in all our golf travels, the Petronas Twin Towers, the landmark of Kuala Lumpur.
 The 382-yard par 4 has a slight dogleg left bend to it, so the perfect play is to take aim at the right tower and draw it ever so slightly to the left tower.
 The tee box was under maintenance while we were there, and so the tees were moved forward.
 Nevertheless, Menekse hit her tee shot just left of the left tower, while I blocked my tee shot way right into the approaching fairway.

-The golf courses at Royal Selangor are routed through what was once a tree planting research centre of the Forestry Department, and many of the Tembusu trees as well as the huge Samanea saman trees, also known as a rain tree, date from this era.
+The golf courses at Royal Selangor are routed through what was once a tree planting research center of the Forestry Department, and many of the Tembusu trees as well as the huge Samanea saman trees, also known as rain trees, date from this era.
 Completely enclosed by the city surrounding it, Royal Selangor is a tree lover’s sanctuary.
 In addition to this park-like setting, the golf course offers panoramic views of Kuala Lumpur’s skyline.

 Finding the Fairway

-The Royal Selangor Golf Club is a walking only course, which was a refreshing change to all the golf cart only courses in Asia that we have played.
-And, being a walking course, it has fantastic looking Hogan’s walkways, or Hogan’s paths, on each hole (that narrow mowed section of grass that leads from the tee to the fairway).
+The Royal Selangor Golf Club is a walking-only course, which was a refreshing change from all the golf cart-only courses in Asia that we have played.
+And, being a walking course, it has fantastic-looking Hogan’s walkways, or Hogan’s paths, on each hole (that narrow mowed section of grass that leads from the tee to the fairway).
 Always a sign of a great Club!

 I finally put a decent swing on the 331-yard par 4 eighth hole.
 With The Exchange 106 building as the ideal target, I found the fairway off the tee for only the second time of the day.
-The pin was located up front on the long narrow green, and my well struck wedge softly landed just right of the pin.
-Unfortunately, I didn’t listen to my caddy’s line of right edge of the cup and missed the putt left.
+The pin was located upfront on the long narrow green, and my well-struck wedge softly landed just right of the pin.
+Unfortunately, I didn’t listen to my caddy’s line on the right edge of the cup and missed the putt left.

 Finishing the First Nine New

-We can only hope that we will have the opportunity to play all 18 of the Old Course, as well as the lovely looking New Course someday in the future.
+We are so thankful that we were able to include Royal Selangor in our golfing journey through Malaysia.
+And, can only hope that we will have the opportunity to play all 18 of the Old Course, as well as the lovely looking New Course someday in the future.